-When your cat is ready to start exploring the rest of the house you can do this by simply opening the door to their cat-friendly room and allowing them to wander out in their own time.
+When your cat is ready to start exploring the rest of the house you can simply prop open the door to their cat-friendly room a little and allow them to wander out in their own time.
+Depending on the size of your home, it is best to gradually allow access to all areas i.e. a couple of rooms at a time.
 Always make sure they can retreat back to their room or to a hiding place at any point if they want to.
 Once your cat has had a good explore, gently encourage them back to their room with a tasty treat or toy.
 It's best to have a few sessions like this before you give them unlimited access to the whole house.